laikayeekelly/CTS_Regression_Test/README.md

 1. For Linux/MacOS, install xsltproc.
 For WindowsOS, install Saxon.

-2. The installation step can be found from the webpage of the specific xslt processor developer
+2. The installation steps can be found from the webpage of the specific xslt processor developer

 ### 3.2 Run the regression test plan generating system